 I understand that not everyone shares my view of sola scriptura, that the Bible is the sole source of authority for Christian faith and practice.
 I believe that because I believe this:

-In other words, I trust the Bible as sole authority because I believe there is strong evidence that supports it as the word of God.
+(This is adapted from something that Voddie Baucham teaches.)
+Essentially, I trust the Bible as sole authority because I believe there is strong evidence that supports it as the word of God.
+I certainly trust it more than what my heart wants, and I don’t care for the idea of making up a doctrine to explain something peculiar that a particular theologian said.

 The basis for belief